The Cybersmile Foundation: Partnerships

-Cybersmile have announced various partnerships with brands around the world including Microsoft, Brita, Riot Games, Twitter, ESL, Intel, WWE, Rimmel, Claire’s and Pixelberry Studios.
+Cybersmile have announced various partnerships with brands around the world including Microsoft, Brita, Riot Games, Twitter, ESL, Rainbow, Intel, WWE, Rimmel, Claire's and Pixelberry Studios.

 In May 2014, The Cybersmile Foundation became a media partner of Sugarscape, an online teen magazine.

 In August 2014, Twitter announced a long-term partnership with Cybersmile to promote digital citizenship and educate users about being safe online.
-As part of the partnership, a new verified Twitter help channel @AskCybersmile was created to provide support to users on the platform, which is also listed in Twitter’s Trusted Resource area.
+As part of the partnership, a new verified Twitter help channel @AskCybersmile was created to provide support to users on the platform, which is also listed in Twitter's Trusted Resource area.

 In January 2015, Intel launched the ‘Diversity in Technology' initiative, announcing a number of charitable partners including The Cybersmile Foundation.
 The company pledged $300 million over several years to increase inclusivity in the gaming industry and provide support for female gamers.

 In October 2015, The Body Shop Foundation announced its support for Cybersmile to help fund and create over 80 downloadable digital programs, educating people about cyberbullying and online safety worldwide.

-In October 2016, Cybersmile were chosen by Riot Games for their “Impact Challenge” which would help the organization provide education for gamers around the topics of teamwork, resilience and mental wellbeing.
+In October 2016, Cybersmile were chosen by Riot Games for their "Impact Challenge" which would help the organization provide education for gamers around the topics of teamwork, resilience and mental wellbeing.

 In March 2017, WWE and Cybersmile announced a partnership to encourage diversity and inclusion online to help people affected by negativity and support their wellbeing.
-A number of WWE Superstars including Cesaro, Dolph Ziggler and WWE’s Chief Brand Officer, Stephanie McMahon took part in a PSA that coincided with the announcement.
+A number of WWE Superstars including Cesaro, Dolph Ziggler and WWE's Chief Brand Officer, Stephanie McMahon took part in a PSA that coincided with the announcement.

 In April 2017, The Cybersmile Foundation announced a partnership with Brita to support a more diverse, inclusive and caring community.
 Brita donated $80,000 to the organization to support its work.

 In October 2018, The Cybersmile Foundation and Coty announced a new initiative with cosmetics brand Rimmel to tackle beauty cyberbullying and develop a new AI tool.
 A campaign entitled #IWILLNOTBEDELETED was launched to coincide with the announcement which featured a number of prominent bloggers and celebrities.

-In March 2019, Cybersmile and Microsoft announced an anti-cyberbullying partnership to help raise funds for the organization’s new AI smart assistant with game streaming platform Mixer.
-This was part of an initiative called “The UnAwarenss Movement” that would bring together communities to support positivity in gaming.
+In March 2019, Cybersmile and Microsoft announced an anti-cyberbullying partnership to help raise funds for the organization's new AI smart assistant with game streaming platform Mixer.
+This was part of an initiative called "The UnAwarenss Movement" that would bring together communities to support positivity in gaming.